 Back in April we shared an article Reimagining Key West – 3 Quick Wins for Revitalizing Duval Street that suggested to get a start on pedestrianizing Duval Street, now during the Coronavirus slowdown, we could install parklets, put in more bike parking and “Slow the Cars Down and Let People Take the Street.”
 We’ve expanded on the parklets idea (20 Parklets on Duval in 2020), talked a bit more about bicycling (Key West, Let’s Radically Speed Up the Implementation of Our Bike/Ped Plan) and even suggested City of Key West – Let Our Restaurants Take the Streets!
 Now we’d like to further explore the idea of letting people take the street by slowing the cars.

 The idea of closing Duval Street off to vehicles after a certain time of day has been talked about for decades.
+To be clear, this would be our preference.
 People love the idea for obvious reasons, but we often get stuck on the details.
-Conversations usually devolve into “close the block entirely to cars” or “you can’t do that because…” and so nothing gets done, as there’s seemingly no in-between way to do this.
+Conversations usually devolve into “close the block entirely to cars” or “you can’t do that because…” and so nothing gets done, as there’s seemingly no in-between or compromise way to do this.

 When asked what they like most about a city they have visited, almost no one answers: “The cars whizzing by on the streets.”
 Cultural attractions, the people we meet, walking through the city and gazing at plazas, buildings, and places—these are the things that make a city unique.Brooks Rainwater, National League of Cities